 Frequently Asked Questions Regarding Child Custody

 When a couple separates, the most important decisions they will make revolve around their children.
-At the Law Office of John M. Schaffranek, I strive to represent not only your best interests but also the best interests of your child.
+At the Law Office of John M. Schaffranek, PLLC, I strive to represent not only your best interests but also the best interests of your child.
 Since passing the bar in 2013, I have helped families from all walks of life throughout Pennsylvania.
 When you need experienced yet compassionate legal advice, look no further.

 What is the difference between joint custody and sole custody?